NAVAIR Instruction 4200.31F

-Justification and Approvals/Determination And Findings for Procurement Actions Utilizing Other then Full and Open Competition
+Justification And Approvals And Determinations And Findings for Procurement Actions Utilizing Other than Full and Open Competition

 From: Commander, Naval Air Systems Command

-Subj: Justification and Approvals/Determination And Findings for Procurement Actions Utilizing Other then Full and Open Competition
+Subj: Justification And Approvals And Determinations And Findings for Procurement Actions Utilizing Other than Full and Open Competition

 - Federal Acquisition Regulation (FAR) Part 6

-- Defense Federal Acquisition Regulation Supplement (DEARS) Part 206
+- Defense Federal Acquisition Regulation Supplement (DFARS) Part 206

 - Navy Marine Corps Acquisition Regulation Supplement (NMCARS), Subpart 5206.3